The Aims of the Patient Participation Group

 We would like to hear your views on how we can improve services at The Doctors’ Surgery

-We welcome you to have your say by becoming part of The Doctors' Surgery Patient Participation Group.
-We realise that people are generally very busy and may not have time to come to the surgery for meetings, therefore we would like to form a "virtual group" that can exchange views, participate in practice surveys and with whom we can consult from time to time by email.
+We welcome you to have your say by becoming part of The Doctors’ Surgery Patient Participation Group.
+We realise that people are generally very busy and may not have time to come to the surgery for meetings, therefore we have a virtual that can participate in additional practice surveys with intermittent invited face to face meetings at the surgery.
 We aim to ensure that patients and carers are involved in decisions about the range, shape and quality of services provided by the practice.

 If you don’t have an email address you can still get involved; please ask the surgery to post you a form.

 At present we are only inviting those aged 18 and over to join.

 We look forward to working with you.

 Join our Patient Participation Group

 If you wish to participate please contact the Practice or complete the online form by clicking on the button shown below.

 OR: if you prefer, you can download the sign-up form below, print it out, fill it in, and post it to the Practice, put it through the letterbox, or hand it to a Receptionist.